RocketChat/docs-old/developer-guides/quick-start/README.md

     `meteor npm install`

-5. Start building (can take 5 minutes, please be patient)
+5. Start building (the first build can *take 30 or more minutes*, and you may see various warnings or minor errors --  please be patient;  subsequent dev builds after the first will be 5 minutes or less)

     `meteor npm start`